Mathias Johansson (ice hockey)

-Mathias Evert Johansson (born February 22, 1974) is a Swedish former professional ice hockey forward.
+Mathias Evert Johansson (born 22 February 1974) is a Swedish former professional ice hockey forward.
+He played 58 games in the National Hockey League with the Calgary Flames and Pittsburgh Penguins during the 2002–03 season.
+The rest of his career, which lasted from 1990 to 2010, was mainly spent in the Swedish Hockey League.
+Internationally Johansson played for the Swedish national team at four World Championships and the 2002 Winter Olympics.

 Career

 Johansson represented Sweden in the 2002 Winter Olympics in Salt Lake City, United States.
 He has also represented Sweden in the Ice Hockey World Championship three times (2001, 2002 and 2003).
-He has played one season (2002/03) in the NHL, during which he played 46 games with the Calgary Flames and 12 games the Pittsburgh Penguins.
-During the rest of his career he has played with the Swedish team Färjestads BK but in April 2008 he was forced to leave the club, after a bad season, Färjestad did not offered him a new contract.
+He has played one season (2002–03) in the NHL, during which he played 46 games with the Calgary Flames and 12 games the Pittsburgh Penguins.
+During the rest of his career he has played with the Swedish team Färjestads BK but in April 2008 he was forced to leave the club, after a bad season, Färjestad did not offer him a new contract.
 In May 2008 he signed a three-year contract with Allsvenskan side Malmö Redhawks.